AndreasSzautner/AndreasSzautner/README.md

 - 👋 Hi, I’m @AndreasSzautner
 - Previous experience...
 8th grade CompSci and a couple on online courses.
 - Reasons for taking this class...
 Sounded like an interesting class and I want to be better at programming.
 - Other interests...
-Soccer and running track.
+Soccer, track and skiing.
 - Goals for the class...
 Learning how to write and read basic code.

 <!---